Raudius/files_scripts/docs/Contribute_API.md

 ```
 </details>

-## Step 2: Set the inputs of the function
+## Step 2: Set the inputs

-To prevent runtime errors dont set types to the parameters and ake sure to set default values for each one.
+To prevent runtime errors dont set types to the parameters and make sure to set default values for each one.
 Then validate each parameter accordingly.

 It is handy to make use of certain `RegistrableFunction` functions: for example when unpacking file data into file objects, or when reindexing Lua tables to PHP arrays.
 You can find examples of this in other API function implementations.